yanhaojin-bot/yanhaojin-bot.github.io/_posts/2022-07-05-team-matching.md

 ## Current status -- Jul.
 5, 2022
 I am happy to get a recommendation from  Google's Hiring Committee.
 Cheers!

-Right now, I am in Google's team match phase and would like to join in a engineering team this August or September as a L3 Engineer.
+Right now, I am in Google's team match phase and would like to join in an engineering team this August or September as a L3 Engineer.

  My public profile shows that the internship projects which I participated in at Microsoft and TikTok and several courses I took at the university equipped me with hands-on experience in cloud computing, mobile and full-stack development.